martinjc/UK-GeoJSON/readme.md

 Data is organised according to the geographical hierarchy to which it belongs (see below), then by area of the UK covered.

+An easily browsable site, with links to downloadable topoJSON is available at http://martinjc.github.io/UK-GeoJSON/

 ## Folder Structure

 Data in the folders contains the following boundary information: